grzro/FTP_serv/README.md

 It allows to list directory, change directory and to download file from the server.
 For security reasons server forbids to use '../' and to move to the 'deeper' directory than this where server files are.

-Next task is to make it working with FTP clients like FileZilla or TotalCommander.
-In further future I am planning to create a user validation mechanism.